 Alan D. Feldman.
 Age 57.
 Director since 2005.
 Chairman, President and Chief Executive Officer of Midas, Inc. (automotive repair and maintenance services) since May 1, 2006.
 He was President and Chief Executive Officer of Midas from January 13, 2003 to April 30, 2006.
 He was an independent consultant from March 2002 to January 2003.
-He is a director of Midas, Inc. and JBT Corporation.
+He is a director of Midas, Inc. and John Bean Technologies Corporation.

 Jarobin Gilbert Jr. Age 63.
 Director since 1981.
 President and Chief Executive Officer of DBSS Group, Inc. (management, planning and trade consulting services) since 1992.
-He is a director of PepsiAmericas, Inc. and Midas, Inc. He is Chairman of the Board of Trustees of Atlantic Mutual
+He is a director of PepsiAmericas, Inc. and Midas, Inc. He is non-executive Chairman of the Board of Directors of the

-Insurance Company.
+Atlantic Mutual Companies.
 Mr. Gilbert is also a director of Harlem Partnership, Inc. and a permanent member of the Council on Foreign Relations.